cristinaruiz21/EmployeeTracker/README.md

 # Installation:

-    Node.JS and npm install inquirer
+    Node.JS, npm install inquirer, and MySQL (npm install mysql)

 # Usage:

     Run "node server.js".
-You are prompted with a list of options including add department/role/employee, view department/role/employee, and update employee.
-Select an add option and fill in the information prompted to you.
-You may then view the newly added information.
-You can edit the employee's within each department.
+You are prompted with a list of options including add department/role/employee, view department/role/employee, update employee, and delete department/role/employee.
+Go through all of the "add" options first to create your database.
+You may then view, delete, and/or update the newly added information.

 # License: